Jamesrx33/stock-analysis/README.md

 ---
 ## Results
 **Stock Performance - 2017:** For the exception of Ticker "TERP", every Green Energy stock saw a positive return on investment ranging from 5%-199% at year's end.
-The yearly total of daily stock volume ranged from $136 million to $3.2 billion, indicating this was a lucrative year.
+The yearly total of daily stock volume averaged around $263 million, indicating this was a lucrative year.
 Given the percentage return on investment , the top performing stocks of this year were "DQ", "SEDG" and "ENPH"

 **Stock Performance - 2018:** This was a hard year for Green Energy stocks.
-The total daily stock volume in 2018, ranging from $83 million to $3.3 billion, was comparable to 2017.
-However, the return on investment was negative for every stock except for "ENPH" and "RUN".
+The total daily stock volume in 2018, averaging at $276 million, was higher than 2017.
+But the return on investment was negative for every stock except for "ENPH" and "RUN".

 **Code Performance Testing:** Utilizing the original code from this module, the performance times were .67s and .70s for the anylsis of the years 2017 and 2018 respectively.